RFA Tidespring (A136): Operational history

 The ship's first scheduled replenishment at sea was planned to be with HMS Queen Elizabeth on 26 February 2018, however the full procedure — which was the first ever RAS for both ships — had to be abandoned due to bad weather.
 Tidespring and Queen Elizabeth instead carried out a full simulation of the scenario.
 In April, the ship participated in the bi-annual Exercise Joint Warrior, a large-scale NATO military exercise held off the coast of Scotland.

 The ship underwent a maintenance refit at Cammell Laird's shipyard in Birkenhead in March 2019.
 A year later, the ship was involved in the largest Royal Navy response to a fleet of Russian warships in the North Sea.
 In September 2020, the ship accompanied HMS Sutherland during sea drills in the Barents Sea alongside ships of the Danish, Norwegian and American navies.
+In 2025, RFA Tidespring, embarking a Merlin HC2 helicopter of 814 Squadron and Puma UAVs from 700 Squadron, joined the Royal Navy's carrier strike group as part of Operation HIGHMAST in a deployment to the Indo-Pacific region.
+While the main body of the task group sailed to the Indian Ocean through the Mediterranean and the Suez Canal, Tidespring herself sailed around the Cape of Good Hope.